joomla/Manual/docs/get-started/index.md

 Get Started
 ===============
+## Welcome to the Joomla Developers Manual
+The purpose of this guide is to give developers an upto date guide showing best practice in writing and maintaining Joomla code.
+The guide is written using Docusaurus, a system that can allow all users of Joomla to contribute to the documentation.
+We will run through the tools and process required to set you up with the ability to add to this guide and also get the most out of the guide as a developer.

+## Markdown

 The Joomla Developers Manual is written using Markdown language.
 A good place to start if new to Markdown is the Markdown Guide https://www.markdownguide.org/